Ana Gantman, lab director

 Connie Chiu, doctoral student

 Connie Chiu is a Ph.D. student in the Basic and Applied Social Psychology program at The Graduate Center, CUNY.
-She completed her Bachelor of Social Sciences in Psychology with minors in Counselling at The University of Hong Kong.
+She completed her Bachelor of Social Sciences in Psychology with minors in Counseling at The University of Hong Kong.
 Broadly, her research focuses on biases in moral and political cognition.
 She is especially interested in how various contextual and dispositional factors affect people’s moral and political judgments.
-Previously, she has investigated this in the context of political misinformation and COVID-19 conspiracy theories in both China and the U.S. Currently, she is working with Dr. Gantman to investigate how cultural norms affect causal judgments and other contextual factors that affect how people think about rules and laws. tever it is, the way you tell your story online can make all the difference.
+Previously, she has investigated this in the context of political misinformation and COVID-19 conspiracy theories in both China and the U.S. Currently, she is working with Dr. Gantman to investigate how cultural norms affect causal judgments and other contextual factors that affect how people think about rules and laws.

 CV